Frequently Asked Questions

 4. What are the certification requirements for taking military caregiver leave?

 An employee must provide the requested certification to the employer within 15 calendar days after the employers request.

-The HR/FMLA Consultant may require a military caregiver to obtain a certification completed by an authorized health care provider of the covered service member.
+The FMLA Coordinator may require a military caregiver to obtain a certification completed by an authorized health care provider of the covered service member.
 The City is permitted to authenticate and clarify medical certifications but is not permitted to require second or third opinions on military caregiver leave.
 The City is not permitted to require recertification for such leave.